Tuesday, September 11, 2018

 Aesthetics

 Graphically, Strider is beautiful.
-From the very start, it looks the part and I think they did a cracking job of converting the arcade backdrops over to the much-lower-resolution ST. The sprites are just freaking incredible - they all look impressive and some are huge.
-This is a beautiful game but, of course, something had to give for all that glam and that means we have a slightly reduced play area and the scrolling isn't nearly as smooth as it should be.
-Don't get me wrong, the scrolling is good and works very well but dies alongside other ST games, like Turrican.
+From the start, it looks the part and I think they did a cracking job of converting the arcade backdrops over to the much-lower-resolution.
+The sprites are just freaking incredible - they all look impressive and some are huge.
+This is a beautiful game but, something had to give for all that glam.
+That means we have a slightly reduced play area, and the scrolling isn't nearly as smooth as it should be.
+Don't get me wrong, the scrolling is good and works well, but dies alongside other ST games, like Turrican.

-The audio is tremendously entertaining, I love the beautiful tunes which are so apt for this conversion.
-From the very start, I was hooked, just click on the green arrow below to see what I mean.
+The audio is tremendous, I love the tunes which are apt for this conversion.
+From the start, I was hooked, just click on the green arrow below to see what I mean.
 The effects aren't massive in quantity but who doesn't enjoy swooshing through each level?
 Yes, I love that swoosh lol.
-I think they did a great job all-round.
+I think they did a great job all around.

-Okay, before I give my opinion this needs to be said: Dear ST Format, I've hated your review for years but today I hold my hands up and apologise for that!!
-After all these years, you was bang-on correct so please forgive me!
-You guys rocked and I shall blame my old opinion on my poor skills ;p
+Before I give my opinion this needs to be said: Dear ST Format, I've hated your review for years but today I hold my hands up and apologise!!
+After all these years, you were bang-on correct, so forgive me!
+You guys rocked and I shall blame my old opinion on my joystick skills ;p

 The CryptO'pinion?

-Strider is absolutely superb so now I'm tempted to whack on the trainer and play through to the end?
-Okay, the scrolling could have been better but the gameplay is furious and makes the Amiga conversion look dull as dishwater.
-Strider is sleek and with bucketloads of fun so don't be a fool and load it up right now.
-More fool me, brilliant game!
+Strider is superb, so now I'm tempted to whack on the trainer and play through to the end.
+Okay, the scrolling could have been better, but the gameplay is furious and makes the Amiga conversion look dull as dishwater.
+Strider is sleek and bucketloads of fun, so don't be a fool and load it up right now.
+You will love it!

 No comments: